jh1995/til311-x4-clock/README.md

 * To enter night mode power up the clock with the potentiometer fully closed (CCW).
 Briefly displays "CO 1".
 * To enter continous operation power up the clock with the potentiometer fully open (CW).
 Briefly displays "CO 0".
 * Any other pot position at power up keeps the previous setting, which is recorded into the permanent memory (EEPROM).
-Brieflt displays "CO 0" or "CO 1" depending on the EEPROM value.
+Briefly displays "CO 0" or "CO 1" depending on the EEPROM value.

 ## Clock

-Without uset interaction, the device goes into Clock mode and operates according to the logic described above.
+Without user interaction, the device goes into Clock mode and operates according to the logic described above.
 It applies leading-zero blanking.
 The two innermost dots blank alternatively every second.
 The digit luminosity is adjusted according to the incoming light (even though the algorithm still needs refining).
+The dots are not subject to luminosity control, but are powered off at the lowest brightness value.

 ## Timer - counter